 “Two are better than one, because they have a good return for their work: If one falls down, his friend can help him up….Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.” – Ecclesiastes 4:9-12

 “Where two or three come together in my name, there am I with them.” – Jesus, in Matthew 18:20

 “After this the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go.” – Luke 10:1

-Church-of-Two (CO2) groups are not limited to two people.
-(We sometimes refer to them as COx because they are often groups of more than two).
-Trinity Canton (TC) is grateful to the ministry of the Luke 10 Community (www.lk10.com) from whom we have learned the “Rhythms of Attention” practiced in our CO2‘s.
-A CO2 involves two or more people coming together to listen to one another and to listen to Jesus.
-We can do this both in person and virtually via Zoom.
+A COx involves two or more people coming together to listen to one another and to listen to Jesus.
+We do this both in person and virtually via Zoom.
 Thus, we can connect near or far, from wherever we may live.
-Paying attention to one another, appreciation, and prayer are just some of the skills practiced in CO2 groups, which support the habit of “attuning” ourselves to each other and to God’s movement in, through and around us.
+Paying attention to one another, appreciation, and prayer are just some of the skills practiced in COx groups, which support the habit of “attuning” ourselves to each other and to God’s movement in, through and around us.
 By adopting a listening posture, we learn together how to share our most valuable asset with one another: our attention.
 If you are interested, please download TC’s CO2 guide here.

 “Rejoice with those who rejoice; mourn with those who mourn.” – Romans 12:15